formkit/docs-content/3.inputs/toggle.md

     type: "String",
     default: "undefined",
     description:
-      "The `on` and `off` value labels will always default to being displayed outside and to the right of the toggle.
-Other accepted values include `inner` to set the value labels inside of the toggle, and `hidden` which hides the value labels.", },
+      "The <code>on</code> and <code>off</code> value labels will always default to being displayed outside and to the right of the toggle.
+Other accepted values include <code>inner</code> to set the value labels inside of the toggle, and <code>hidden</code> which hides the value labels.", },
   {
     prop: "value-label-color-off",